top of page

 Ah, harvest season.

-Being one with nature, feeling the grapes in your hands and a cool breeze against your back...that is, until you walk face first into a spiderweb bigger than your face.
+Being one with nature, feeling the grapes in your hands, and enjoying a cool breeze against your back.
+That is, until you walk face-first into a spiderweb bigger than your face.

 The offending spider in question.